Let us contemplate parts and wholes. The progression of many into one. It’s human nature to assemble, but what do we form when we do?

 The cusp of the whelk,

 thousands of words.

 First you figure out what each one means by itself,

 the jingle, the periwinkle, the scallop

 Then you begin, slowly, to read the whole story.

-While you can, while it lasts, read the whole story, piece by piece, sit in the complexity, sit in the beauty.
+While you can, while it lasts, read the whole story, piece by piece.